jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 # Principles of Object-Oriented Design

-## Objectives
+## Learning Goals

-1. Define "design" in the context of coding.
+- Define "design" in the context of coding
-2. Explain why design principles are important for you as a programmer.
+- Explain why design principles are important for you as a programmer
-3. Learn some of the basic design principles that object-oriented programmers employ.
+- Learn some of the basic design principles that object-oriented programmers employ

 ## What is Code Design and Why Implement It?